woensug-choi/HFM/README.md

-# Studying HFM with TensorFlow
+# Studying Machine Learning with TensorFlow

 Repository to study machine learning using Tensorflow.
 Inspired by HFM Related repositories,